Achieving Your Retirement Goals

 to her family.

 Typically, retirees seek to get the most cash out of their homes.
 This can hinder a home seller’s ability to recognize a reasonable offer from a qualified buyer.
 As an experienced listing agent, Stacy can guide you in making the right decisions from the outset to navigate a successful transaction.
 Ms. Zigman explains, “Just because a buyer has a ‘pre-approval’ letter doesn’t mean he or she is truly qualified to purchase.
 Some mortgage representatives generate pre-qualification or pre-approval ‘form’ letters for prospective buyers without actually verifying their credit or employment.”
 As lenders today generally require higher credit scores, lower debt ratios, and sometimes larger down payments, it is especially important to have an experienced listing agent there to sort through the offers.
 “Listing agents can find out everything about the qualifications of potential buyers and the validity of their offers, as they are in the unique position of communicating not only with the parties, but with all personnel connected to a transaction.”
 Also, banks today are generally taking longer to process loan applications.
 As an experienced listing agent, Ms. Zigman will be there to “hold your hand” and keep you regularly informed of the status of the buyer’s loan application as you count down to closing.

 If all the pieces of your retirement decision are in place and selling your home is part of the equation, a good case can be made for parting with it now.
-Industry experts don’t expect rapid appreciation in home values over the next 10 years.
-Home insurance, maintenance and carrying costs are on the rise.
-With bargain retirement homes on the market, mortgage rates at historical lows, and tax advantages in place to keep more money in your pocket, this may be the right time to downsize to a home that is more appropriate for your lifestyle, or transition to the home of your dreams.
+Take advantage of today’s increased home values and eliminate property taxes, home insurance, maintenance and other carrying costs.
+With the wide selection of retirement homes on the market, low mortgage rates, and tax advantages in place to keep more money in your pocket, this may be the right time to downsize to a home that is more appropriate for your lifestyle, or transition to the home of your dreams.